 XCP on TCP/IP.

-4. In the model, click the Monitor & Tune button on the toolbar to run the model on Raspberry Pi hardware.
+4. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Monitor & Tune to run the model on Raspberry Pi hardware.

 5. Observe the image auto-rotate when you change the position in which the Sense HAT is held.